 The story of this journey, which is a personal story of Dante and all humanity, contains not only Dante’s human, social and political experience but also the entire scientific, literary, philosophical, moral, and theological knowledge of his time and is therefore also considered an excellent representation of the European Middle Ages.

 Anyone who has read Dante Alighieri’s Comedy (and not just the Inferno, as has been the fashion for a couple of hundred years now) understands that he is in the presence of a poet who defies many of the ideas we have about poetic art, artistic destiny, content, genre, etc. All the more so because we, today’s readers, look at these things through a system of lenses inherited from the Enlightenment, Romanticism, and Modernism.

-Dante begins to flirt with philosophy, and in Il Convivio (“The Banquet”) he tries to answer the question “What is happiness?”, and this is where his philosophy of happiness begins, dating from the same period, it is the first European treatise on linguistics.
-The comedy – called “divine” by commentators after Dante’s death – is the pinnacle of the author’s creativity, the supernova that crowns his literary work with the greatest brilliance.
+Dante begins to flirt with philosophy, and in Il Convivio (“The Banquet”), he tries to answer the question, “What is happiness?” this is where his philosophy of happiness begins, dating from the same period, it is the first European treatise on linguistics.
+The comedy – called “divine” by commentators after Dante’s death – is the pinnacle of the author’s creativity, the supernova that crowns his literary work with the most excellent brilliance.

-Dante, fortunately, avoids these schemes, positioning himself beyond the cultural matrix that allows us today to dialogue, affectively and critically, with works of art.
-And this “fortunately” is what allows me to speak now about Dante’s radicalism.
+Fortunately, Dante avoids these schemes, positioning himself beyond the cultural matrix that allows us to dialogue effectively and critically with works of art today.
+And this “fortunately” is what will enable me to speak now about Dante’s radicalism.

 What did Dante do?

 In addition to poetry, Dante wrote important theoretical works, ranging from discussions of rhetoric to moral philosophy and meditations on political issues.
 He was well versed in the classical tradition, studying for his own pleasure such writers as Vergilius, Cicero and Boethius.
 But, unusually for a layman, he had an impressive command of scholastic philosophy and theology.